aratakokubun/cursor-hijack/README.md

 1. Default (real) cursor will be shown on dialogs(e.g. alert).

-Cursor-hijack hide default cursor where cursor-hijack-overlay covers, but it does not cover dialog.
+cursor-jack hide default cursor where CursorJackOverlay covers, but it does not cover dialog.
 If you want REALITY for a pseudo cursor, recommend not to use them.

 2. Some actions for ui component do not occur(e.g. select test in input).

-Cursor-hijack does not support some actions for ui components.
+cursor-jack does not support some actions for ui components.
 I do not have any solutions for it.
 If you want to use it, please wait for update, sorry.